Nalus/gulp-check-filesize-fork/README.md

 	.pipe(gulp.dest("./dist"));
 ```

-This produce a log that will look something like this:
+This produces a log that will look something like this:

 ```bash
 $ gulp css